 The Leadership Council shall be comprised of the Chiefs of Staff from MV and LG campuses, Vice Chiefs of Staff from MV and LG campuses, and Immediate Past Chiefs of Staff from MV and LG campuses.
-The Chief Medical Officer shall be an ex-officio member.
-Support personnel will include the Director of the Medical Staff Services (ex-officio, no vote).
+The Chief Medical Officer and Director of Medical staff services or designee shall be an ex- officio member (no vote).